Ajaybhatta987/Artificial_Neural_Netwok/README.md

 The architecture of the neural network is [11,6,6,1] with:
 •	11 independent variables.
-•	6 nodes in the 2 hidden layers.
+•	2 hidden layers with 6 nodes on each hidden layers
 •	Since we have classification problem, we will have one node in output layer